-The weather was still looking pretty grim so we dived back into the protection of the Beagle Channel.
-We retraced our steps past Puerto Williams and Ushuaia and then navigated further west.
-It was glorious sailing past snow-capped mountains the slopes of which were densely wooded with beech forests, on passed deep narrow valleys and blue glaciers weeping into the Channel, and all the while waterfalls tumbled all around us.
+The Windy App on my phone indicated that the weather coming in from the west into the Drake Passage was looking pretty wild - red and purple indicate very strong winds.
+So we headed back into the protection of the Beagle Channel and retraced our steps past Puerto Williams and Ushuaia to then navigate further west.
+It was glorious sailing past snow-capped mountains the slopes of which were densely wooded with beech forests, past deep narrow valleys and blue glaciers weeping into the Channel, and all the while waterfalls tumbled all around us.

-There were some interesting distractions such as lectures one of which was quite interesting about the Patagons, the southernmost inhabitants of the world and about one of the native people of the southern Terra del Fuego, the Yagan, the aquatic people who spent their time on the water hunting for sea mammals and birds.
+There were some interesting distractions such as lectures one of which was quite engaging about the Patagons, the southernmost inhabitants of the world and another one about the native people of the southern Terra del Fuego, the Yagan, the aquatic people who spent their time on the water hunting for sea mammals and birds.
 Like so many native people of the world, colonialists were their ultimate demise.

-The next day still sailing along the Beagle Channel we turned into and cruised along the narrow arm of the Garibaldi Fjord.
-At the end of the fjord we came hard up against the towering craggy blue face of the Garibaldi glacier spilling out of the Darwin Range on the Terra del Fuego Island – we were still a fair way south.
+The next day still sailing through the Beagle Channel, we turned into and cruised along the narrow arm of the Garibaldi Fjord.
+At the end of the fjord we came hard up against the towering craggy blue face of the Garibaldi glacier spilling out of the Corillera Darwin (range) on the Terra del Fuego Island – we were still a fair way south.

 |